HSU-REPLAY/.github/profile/README.md

-## 2024 Hansung University REPLAY Team👋
+## Hi there, we are REPLAY team!👋

-🙋‍♀️REPLAY Team for Cisco Hackathon🌈
+🙋‍♀️Hi, we are REPLAY Team in Hansung University for Cisco Hackathon🌈

 <!--

 **Here are some ideas to get you started:**